Skyler1389/GameOfLife/README.md

 Left Click: "revive" a cell that is currently dead at the location of the cursor.

 Right Click: "kill" a cell that is currently alive at the location of the cursor.

+Not fully implemented/deactivated:

+Mouse Wheel held down: Scroll the view of the playing board

+Mouse Scroll Up/Down: Zoom in/out view of the playing board